LOBBYING 101

 Sue Kedgley (former lobbyist and MP)

-AT LOBBY FOR GOOD WE OPERATE ABOVE THE GROUND SO YOU KNOW WHAT WE'RE WORKING ON AND WHY IT'S IMPORTANT.
-THROUGH OUR NETWORKS WE'LL ADDRESS ISSUES, IDENTIFY POTENTIAL OBSTACLES, AND ENSURE YOU'RE KEPT INFORMED ABOUT THE PROGRESS WE'RE MAKING ON THE CAMPAIGNS YOU'RE INTERESTED IN.
+AT LOBBY FOR GOOD WE OPERATE ABOVE THE GROUND SO YOU KNOW WHAT WE'RE WORKING ON AND WHY IT MATTERS.
+THROUGH OUR NETWORKS WE TACKLE IMPORTANT ISSUES, IDENTIFY POTENTIAL CHALLENGES, AND KEEP YOU INFORMED EVERY STEP OF THE WAY ON THE PROGRESS OF THE CAMPAIGNS YOU CARE ABOUT.

 “Unlike some other Western democracies, a lack of legislation in New Zealand requiring transparency around lobbying allows activities and tactics to be kept hidden from public scrutiny.
 Subsequent research for this project found that media frequently do not identify that some news making organisations are in reality lobby groups.”